TheLonelyWolf1/CP-Panelstore/README.md

 For easier navigation we require a certain layout of the files.

 The Layout is as follows:
+- Inside folder "panels"
   - Folder with the name of your Panel
     - images *- You should add Pictures of your Panel in here*
     - files *- Here you can add the .yml-files of your panel configuration*

 # "Original" Panels
 The Panels should be their own original Idea and not an exact copy of another panel with only small changes.